Free temporary Belgium phone number to receive SMS online (+32)

 A data eSIM

-Travel eSIMs usually give you data only, with no phone line that can receive SMS, so they are no help for a sign up code.
+Travel eSIMs usually give you data only, with no phone number that can receive SMS, so they are no help for a sign up code.

 When a burner or VoIP does make sense

-There are a couple of cases where buying your own line is the better call:
+There are a couple of cases where buying your own number is the better call:

 You live in Belgium for a while